 Thank god I am still a kid (23 is considered a kid still, right?).
 Well, at least I am a kid at heart becuase she nailed all of my favorites.
 Every single childhood favorite of mine, INCLUDING MAC AND CHEESE, is in this amazing new cookbook.
 She has everything from French Toast, Gummy Worms, Corn Dogs and every other child’s favorite that could be in between.

 I was lucky enough to get my hands on this piece of gold and share a recipe with YOU!
-I have been really trying to nail a Paleo friendly soft pretzel recipe for you guys and Jen beat me to it and did it with such grace, I don’t think anything can top it.
+I have been really trying to nail a Paleo Soft Pretzels recipe for you guys and Jen beat me to it and did it with such grace.
+I don’t think anything can top these Paleo Soft Pretzels.
 It is crunchy on the outside yet, doughy on the inside and salty yet sweet.
 It gave me a ton of butterflies when I bit into it.
-My kitchen smelt like Auntie Anne’s kitchen when you walk past it in the mall, but it was even better, becuase I actually was able to eat it!
+My kitchen smelt like Auntie Anne’s kitchen when you walk past it in the mall, but it was even better, because I actually was able to eat it!

 How cute are her and her kids?
-What I love most is that there a little tips through out the book on how to let your little ones help.
+What I love most is that there are little tips throughout the book on how to let your little ones help.
 Since I don’t have kids of my own, as the neighborhood babysitter, it is my duty to use these tips and let the kiddies get cooking as a fun activity.